maseurodrigo/SolTrack/README.md

 ## Features

-- **Real-Time Balance Tracking**: Displays the current balance of any Solana wallet.
+- **Real-Time Balance Tracking**: Displays the current balance of any Solana wallet using WebSocket for live updates.
 - **PnL Calculations**:
   - Daily PnL
   - Weekly PnL
   - Monthly PnL
 - **Database Integration**:
   - Weekly and monthly start dates and balances are stored in a database.
-- **Automatic Refresh**: The dashboard automatically refreshes every 5 seconds.
+- **Real-Time Data Updates**: The balance is automatically updated in real-time as Solana transactions occur via WebSocket connection to the Solana RPC.

 ---